Conceived and directed by Charles O. Anderson

 An investigation of legacy, authorship and the history of Black art and protest through the lens of the erasure of the Africanist presence in Reich’s compositions, (Re)current Unrest explores the kinesthetic state of unrest - the condition of unease, discontent and social disturbance.
 This physical state of agitation represents “staying woke.”
 To stay woke refers to an intangible level of awareness about community issues and social justice.

-Contains mature content and themes.
+Contains mature content, themes, language and imagery that some might find disturbing.
 Suitable for audiences 17+.

 Titles, dates, artists and venues are subject to change.